CMDB and IT Asset Management

 A major problem with an inaccurate asset inventory is that vulnerabilities go unaccounted for, significantly limiting risk management efforts due to the warped perception of the enterprise’s risk posture.
 Even more worrisome is that malicious actors exploit the physical layer blind spot through the use of rogue devices – spoofed peripherals or hidden network implants.
 And the enterprise cannot mitigate such threats.
 Instead, these devices operate covertly and can conduct a myriad of harmful attacks.
 For instance, malware injection, data theft, espionage, Man in the Middle Attack – MITM, and more.

-To conclude, Sepio’s HAC-1 Hardware Access Control platform provides a panacea to gaps in device visibility by covering physical layer.
+To conclude, Sepio’s Asset Risk Management platform provides a solution to visibility gaps by extending protection to the physical layer.
 No device goes unmanaged.
-The solution identifies, detects, and handles all IT/OT/IoT devices to provide complete asset visibility.
-HAC-1 gathers various physical layer data parameters to generate a digital fingerprint for every hardware asset, identifying all assets for what they truly are, not just what they claim to be.
-Further, HAC-1 assesses the risk posture of every device and instantly detects those which are vulnerable.
-This is a feature augmented by the solution’s built-in threat intelligence database to ensure up-to-date protection.
+Sepio identifies, detects, and manages all IT/OT/IoT devices, providing complete asset visibility.
+The platform gathers physical layer data parameters to generate a digital fingerprint for every hardware asset, identifying each device for what it truly is, not just what it claims to be.

-Talk to an expert.
-Our experts will help you understand how to use Sepio’s patented technology to gain control of your asset risks.
+Talk to an expert today.
+Our team will help you understand how to use Sepio’s patented hardware-based technology to strengthen your IT asset and configuration management, eliminate blind spots, and gain complete control over your asset risks.

 April 5th, 2022